Sophia Dorothea of Celle: Divorce and imprisonment

-Initially, Sophia Dorothea was allowed only to walk unaccompanied inside the mansion's courtyard.
+Initially, Sophia Dorothea was allowed to walk unaccompanied only inside the mansion's courtyard.
 Later, she was permitted to enter the gardens under guard.
 After the first two years, she was permitted to make supervised journeys of up to two kilometres outside the walls.
 Her stay in Ahlden was interrupted several times because of war or when renovation of the residence was under way.
-During these times she was transferred to Celle Castle or to Essel.
+During these times, she was transferred to Celle Castle or to Essel.
 Her entourage comprised two ladies in waiting, several chambermaids, and other household and kitchen staff, all selected for their loyalty to Hanover.

 After her imprisonment, Sophia Dorothea was known as Duchess of Ahlden.
 At first, she was extremely apathetic and resigned to her fate, but in later years she tried to obtain her release.
-After her former father-in-law died, in 1698, she sent a letter of condolence to her former husband, assuring him that "she prayed for him every day and begged him on her knees to forgive her mistakes.
+After her former father-in-law died in 1698, she sent a letter of condolence to her former husband, assuring him that "she prayed for him every day and begged him on her knees to forgive her mistakes.
 She will be eternally grateful to him if he allows her to see her two children."
 She also wrote a letter of condolence to the Electress Sophia, her former mother-in-law, claiming that she wanted nothing more than "to kiss Your Highness's hands before I die".
 Neither George Louis nor Sophia responded.

-When Sophia Dorothea's father was on his deathbed, in 1705, he wanted to see his daughter one last time, to reconcile with her, but his chief minister, Count Bernstorff, objected, claiming that a meeting could lead to diplomatic problems with Hanover.
+When Sophia Dorothea's father was on his deathbed in 1705, he wanted to see his daughter one last time to reconcile with her, but his chief minister, Count Bernstorff, objected, claiming that a meeting could lead to diplomatic problems with Hanover.
 George William died without seeing his daughter.

 Sophia Dorothea is remembered for a significant act of charity during her imprisonment: after a devastating fire of Ahlden in 1715, she contributed considerable sums of money towards the rebuilding of the town.